ckaestne/seaibib/README.md

 ### (Other Quality Assurance Work)

+Renggli, Cedric, Bojan Karlaš, Bolin Ding, Feng Liu, Kevin Schawinski, Wentao Wu, and Ce Zhang. "[Continuous integration of machine learning models with ease.ml/ci: Towards a rigorous yet practical treatment](https://arxiv.org/abs/1903.00278)." *arXiv preprint arXiv:1903.00278* (2019).

+> This paper emphasizes an interesting aspect with regard to learning-validation-testing data splits and overfitting that I didn’t previously appreciate but that’s obvious in hindsight: When using a dataset to make decisions about a model (here with a CI framing) results from that evaluation will eventually leak into the model and lead to overfitting, hence new test data is needed.
+The core of the paper is about deciding how much test data is needed and when it needs to be replaced.
+The CI framing seems rather incidental or even misleading though, as the key problem does not relate to regression testing but toward deciding whether a model outperforms another.

 Pei, Kexin, Yinzhi Cao, Junfeng Yang, and Suman Jana. "[DeepXplore: Automated whitebox testing of deep learning systems](https://doi.org/10.1145/3132747.3132785.)."
 In proceedings of the 26th Symposium on Operating Systems Principles, pp. 1-18.
 2017.